PDAL/PDAL/doc/stages/filters.lof.rst

 Example
 -------

-The sample pipeline below uses computes the LOF with a neighborhood of 20 neighbors, followed by a range filter to crop out points whose ``LocalOutlierFactor`` exceeds 1.2 before writing the output.
+The sample pipeline below computes the LOF with a neighborhood of 20 neighbors, followed by a range filter to crop out points whose ``LocalOutlierFactor`` exceeds 1.2 before writing the output.

 .. code-block:: json